Item Location: Northern Virginia, USA

 I'm such a perfectionist that if anyone else serviced it, I insisted to observe and approve the placement of the hydraulic lift to ensure only the recommended lift points were used to avoid possible frame or body damage.
 That oversight has paid off in that you can easily see many Eurovans that have the rocker panels or underbody frame damaged from improper lifting of these heavy vehicles.
 Sliding doors can start binding, wheel alignments are off.
 The sliding door on my van operates as smoothly as is possible, it is adjusted to operate perfectly with finger-tip pressure only.
 Never an accident of any kind, not even an errant shopping cart scratch or door ding.

 The simplest way to think about this Weekender is that the only way you will find a better one is if VW has had one in storage somewhere since new.
-If you can find something wrong with it, then you must be more of a nit-picker than I am, and I suggest either mental-health services or just buying this van and obsessing over it in the privacy of your garage like I did.
+There is some hardening and flaking of the Westfalia-installed black vinyl trim by the driver door pillar, and one professionally done repair using an interior patch to an unfortunate 2" tear in the pop-top canvas near the latch.
+If you can find anything else wrong with it, then you must be more of a nit-picker than I am, and I suggest either mental-health services or just buying this van and obsessing over it in the privacy of your garage like I did.

 This 2003 Eurovan Weekender is now on consignment with a Vintage Porsche and Classic car business located in Winchester, Virginia.
 It is on display at their indoor showroom, next to other rare and exotic cars.
 I selected this company due to their honesty and high integrity, their personal knowledge about Eurovans, and correctly determining that a rare and exotic Porsche dealer would appreciate the value of a well-cared for Weekender and properly represent it.
 Please contact Truban Motor Company, www.trubanmotors.com, (540) 722-2567.
-They have pictures on their website.
+They have pictures on their website or here is another listing: https://www.cars.com/vehicledetail/detail/780161386/overview/